hussainmuzzamil/jQuery.ish/README.md

 jqueryish
 =========

 jQuery compatible syntax to modify css classes on modern mobile browsers.
+Use it as part of your toolset for page download performance.

 This project is to: